 Dr. Lu is an assistant professor of marketing at the Freeman School of Business.
 She joins Tulane from the University of Wisconsin - Madison, where she earned her PhD in marketing with a minor in social psychology.

-She has broad research interests, covering incentive design, pricing, promotion, product design, psychological ownership, social well-being, etc. Recently, she has been working on how to use machine learning techniques to analyze the impact of social media content on consumers’ attitudes and perceptions.
-Prior to her doctoral studies, Dr. Lu mainly worked as a product manager in the telecommunication industry, optimizing both inbound and outbound marketing activities.
+Prior to her doctoral studies, Dr. Lu mainly worked as a product marketing manager in the telecommunication industry, optimizing inbound and outbound marketing activities.

 Education & Affiliations